izzypt/so_long/README.md

     mlx_destroy_display(mlx_ptr);
   ```
 - ```mlx_loop()```
-  - THis loop will keep our mx instance running and waiting for inputs.
+  - This loop will keep our mlx instance running and waiting for inputs.
   ```
 	mlx_loop(mlx);
   ```